Home » Recipes » Main Dish » Chicken

 Shred chicken and turn down to keep warm.
 Prepare pasta according to the directions on the box and stir into slow cooker creamy chicken casserole.

 Serve warm and enjoy!
-Leftovers can be stored in an airtight bag or container in the refrigerator for up to 3 – 4 days or frozen for up to 2 months.
+Leftovers can be store well in an airtight bag or container in the refrigerator for up to 3 – 4 days or frozen for up to 2 months.

-Close up of bowtie pasta with creamy chicken casserole
+Close up of bowtie pasta with cream cheese and Italian seasoning mix creating a delicious creamy chicken casserole.

 OTHER EASY CASSEROLE RECIPES